xiaokaichen2000/xiaokaichen2000.github.io/_pages/about.md

 My research interests focus on the design and analysis of optimization algorithms, particularly on the intersection between optimization and machine learning, including distributed (large-scale) optimization, statistical machine learning, nonconvex optimization and etc. Currently, I am working on the topic of parameter-free decentralized optimization for my PhD dissertation.
 Moreover, I am interested in the topics like game theory, variational analysis and computer vision.

-Outside of the Research
+Beyond the Research
 ======

-Besides research, I am a big fan of basketball, weightlifting and hiking.
-I am also a freshman in bouldering.
+In my leisure time, I enjoy playing basketball and weightlifting.
+I started to become a fan of hiking after my Ph.D. and I am also a freshman in bouldering.